BM345/ResponseParsingJavaScript/README.md

 This will build the validation code, as well as all of the unit tests, and output them to the relevant folders.

+The production output of the build process can be found in `distribution`. `rp.js` is the unminified version and `rp.min.js` is the minified version.

-## Test Process
+## Unit Tests

-The unit tests are run using Mocha in the browser.
+The unit tests use Mocha.
+They are run in the browser.

 Run